Skip to contents

 • spp_pheno: species in the form of an AMR package mo class (can be created from a column with species name as string, using AMR::as.mo(species_string))

-• drug_agent: antibiotic name in the form of an AMR package ab class (can be created from a column with antibiotic name as string, using AMR::as.ab(antibiotic_string))
+• drug: antibiotic name in the form of an AMR package ab class (can be created from a column with antibiotic name as string, using AMR::as.ab(antibiotic_string))

 • a phenotype column, e.g. the import functions output fields pheno_eucast, pheno_clsi, pheno_provided, ecoff: S/I/R phenotype calls in the form of an AMR package sir class (can be created from a column with phenotype values as string, using AMR::as(sir_string), or generated by interpreting MIC or disk assay data using AMR::as.sir)